 Should the seminar not be held online and as the TRG co-organizer, the organizer is then responsible to ensure minimum standards in terms of facilities for a successful seminar including:

 - A fully equipped seminar room with all required teaching tools, AV equipment as well as Internet access, and with sufficient distancing of the tables and chairs for the participants.

 - Cooperating fully with TRG to ensure the integrity of the title evaluation process which includes the conduct of the written exam.

 - Providing a full report after the seminar together with a copy of all participant registration forms for TRG review and for use for publication on the TRG website.

-If allowed, other than TRG, to be an organizer, the financial rights and obligations are as follows:
+The organizer’s the financial rights and obligations are then as follows: